RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Experimental Studies

-$\bullet$ \textbf{Auto-encoding}.
-We also make comparison with three pre-trained models following the auto-encoding framework.
-1) \textbf{Condenser} \cite{gao2021condenser}, where the sentence embedding is joined with the intermediate hidden-states from encoder for the masking language modeling task.
-2) \textbf{SEED}, in which the sentence embedding is used to reconstruct the original sentence via auto-regression.
-3) \textbf{DiffCSE} \cite{chuang2022diffcse}, which is a combination of SimCSE and auto-encoding based pre-training: for one thing, the sentence embedding is learned by contrastive learning as SimCSE; for another thing, the sentence embedding is applied to the ELETRA-style pre-training, i.e., the prediction of replaced tokens generated by a generator.
+$\bullet$ \textbf{Retrieval oriented models}.
+We consider two types of retrieval oriented pre-trained models in our experiments.
+One is based on self-contrastive learning, where the following methods are included.
+1) \textbf{SimCSE} \cite{gao2021simcse}, in which the language model is learned to discriminate different views of the anchor sentence augmented by drop-out.
+2) \textbf{LaPraDoR} \cite{xu2022laprador}, an enhancement of conventional ICT pre-training \cite{guu2020realm,chang2020pre}; it proposes to train the query and document encoder iteratively so that the scale of negative samples can be expanded.
+3) \textbf{DiffCSE} \cite{chuang2022diffcse}, which enhances SimCSE with the jointly utilization of self-contrastive learning and conditional difference prediction.
+The other one is based on auto-encoding, in which the following methods are included.
+4) \textbf{Condenser} \cite{gao2021condenser}, where the sentence embedding is joined with the intermediate hidden-states from encoder for MLM.
+5) \textbf{SEED} \cite{lu2021less}, where the sentence embedding is used to recover the original input via auto-regression.

-The implementation settings are specified as follows.
-The encoder backbone of RetroMAE is the same as BERT base, i.e., with 12 layers, 768 hidden-dimensions, and a vocabulary of 30522 tokens.
+$\bullet$ \textbf{Implementation details}.
+RetroMAE utilizes bi-directional transformers as its encoder, with 12 layers, 768 hidden-dim, and a 30522-token vocabulary (same as BERT base).
 The decoder is a one-layer transformer.
-The encoder masking ratio is 0.5, and the decoder masking ratio is 0.15.
-The model is trained for 8 epochs, with the AdamW optimizer, a batch-size of 32 for each device, and a learning rate of 1e-4.
-The training is performed on a cluster of 8$\times$ Nvidia A100 (40GB) GPUs.
-The model is implemented with PyTorch 1.8 and HuggingFace transformers 4.16.
-The evaluation settings are specified as follows.
-Both RetroMAE and the baselines are fine-tuned via DPR \cite{gao2021condenser} for their supervised performance on MS MARCO.
-The fine-tuned models on MS MARCO are directly applied to the BEIR benchmark for their zero-shot retrieval performances.
+The default masking ratios are 0.3 for encoder and 0.5 for decoder.
+The model is trained for 8 epochs, with AdamW optimizer, batch-size 32 (per device), learning rate 1e-4.
+The training is on a machine with 8$\times$ Nvidia A100 (40GB) GPUs.
+The models are implemented with PyTorch 1.8 and HuggingFace transformers 4.16.
+We adopt the official script \footnote{\url{https://github.com/beir-cellar/beir/blob/main/examples/retrieval/training/train\_msmarco\_v3.py}} from BEIR to prepare the models for their zero-shot evaluation. {For supervised evaluations, we use \textbf{DPR} \cite{karpukhin2020dense} and \textbf{ANCE} \cite{xiong2020approximate} to fine-tune the pre-trained models.
+We also evaluate the models' performance on MS MARCO with standard knowledge distillation.
+Particularly, we train one BERT base scale cross-encoder over hard negatives returned by the ANCE-finetuned bi-encoder; then, we further finetune the bi-encoder by minimizing the KL-divergence with the cross-encoder.}